• Skip to main content

 Intimate and interactive, the Chef’s Table is an exquisite five-course meal paired with appropriate wines for a maximum of 16 guests per night.
 The table was immaculate, the food delicate and delicious, and the presentation resplendent.

-Before each of the five courses, the Chef de Cuisine whet our pallet with his detailed description of the flavors and the expert preparation methods.
+Before each of the five courses, the Chef de Cuisine whet our pallet with his detailed description of the flavours and the expert preparation methods.
 Then the Master Sommelier explained his fine wine pairing for the course.

 Chef de Cuisine and Master Sommelier Chefs Table on the Radiance of the Seas by Royal Caribbean